StateFarm-STEM/pyinthesky/lesson4/README.md

 #### How to get the TinyGPSPlus library:
 - navigate to the sketch menu and hover over include library and then click manage libraries
-- type in TinyGPSPlus and install the library
+- type in TinyGPSPlus and install the library and then restart the IDE
 - copy and paste this code into a sketch and run it
 ```
 #include "TinyGPSPlus.h"